hmcts/ccd-docker/README.md

 Service to facilitate testing of external http calls using wiremock.
 It returns canned responses for requests matching the predefined criteria.
 Currently used for:
-   - expose a set of default callbacks that can be invoked for testing purposes
+   - exposing a set of default callbacks that can be invoked for testing purposes
-   - stub IDAM
+   - Idam Stub

 ### Front-end